 While running down the trail, a seemingly prehistoric beast crossed his path.
 It was at least four feet tall and running up the trail.
 Kirk stopped dead in his tracks and barked until the turkey passed.
 At least we were both letting wild critters know that a pack of dogs was waiting to take doggy bites out of them.
 No beasts would get the better of us.

+I re-tied my boots onto the back of my backpack, this time with a tight double-knot to secure them against my pack.
+Kirk and I headed back to the crossing where the drama began, re-crossed the river, and continued walking on the rocky trail.
+This incident set us back about an hour and we tried to pick up the pace.
 We hit our twelfth river crossing, which according to our planning would be the last.
 Then we came across our thirteenth … and fourteenth … and fifteenth, while gaining serious elevation at certain points.
 There were steep climbs with roots or rocks acting as pseudo-steps.
 The trail would turn to the left, run level for a while, then turn to right and dead end into the river.

 We were in a deeper part of the woods.
 The trees were changing, getting thicker and lusher, with a denser canopy.
 The bushes were taller and the path was narrower.
 Occasionally we would dead end into the river and have no idea where we were to cross over because the brush was so dense on the other side.